-The first stage of learning is the cognitive stage, where someone is introduced to a new skill and a different kind of brain activity is found to occur throughout this stage.
+The first stage of learning is the cognitive stage, where someone is introduced to a new skill and a different kind of brain activity occurs throughout this stage.
 You can see the clients actually going through the thinking and processing the new skills learned.

-The second stage of learning is that of the associative stage where the clients begin to master the basics of the skill and are then ready for the more specific types of feedback that will help them to refine the motor skills.
+The second stage of learning is that of the associative stage, where the clients begin to master the basics of the skill and are then ready for the more specific types of feedback that will help them to refine their motor skills.

 Tell, Show, Do